avajs/eslint-plugin-ava/docs/rules/no-duplicate-modifiers.md

 📝 Disallow duplicate test modifiers.

-❌ This rule is deprecated.
+❌ This rule is [deprecated](https://github.com/avajs/eslint-plugin-ava/blob/v16.0.0/docs/rules/no-duplicate-modifiers.md).
+Replaced by `ava/no-invalid-modifier-chain` which covers more cases.

 🚫 This rule is _disabled_ in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).